tapis-project/documentation/source/deployment/vault.rst

 - No Vault tokens are ever stored on the VM's disk.
 - No unseal keys are ever stored on VM's disk.

 *The reason not to store these secrets on the Vault machine is because even if the root user is compromised, Vault secrets are inaccessible unless Vault is unsealed and the attacker has a valid token.*

+That said, automation inside Kubernetes will typically require a scoped token to start the Security Kernel and that token will most likely be saved in the control plane.

 We assume the installation uses the open source version of Hashicorp Vault, so we do not have access to Vault's enterprise features.
 Tapis has been tested with Vault v1.8.3 and we assume a version compatible with that is being used.